 How to Handle Income Received in Advance in your Accounting Software

 If you don’t already have one, create a liability account for Income in Advance.
-After that, create another account for Income Allocated.
-In order to correctly manage the cashflow implications of both the receipt and the monthly journal, we need to have separate accounts.
+After that, to process the transactions follow these steps:

 - Record the receipt of funds against the Income in Advance account.